boyang9602/RefactoringMiner/README.md

 # Note

 This is a modified [RefactoringMiner](https://github.com/tsantalis/RefactoringMiner) for mining refactoring activities and **extract refactored files**
-It adds a `public void handle(String commitId, List<Refactoring> refactorings, Map<String, String> fileContentsBefore, Map<String, String> fileContentsCurrent)` interface in `RefactoringHandler` to support getting source code.
+1. It adds a `public void handle(String commitId, List<Refactoring> refactorings, Map<String, String> fileContentsBefore, Map<String, String> fileContentsCurrent)` interface in `RefactoringHandler` to support getting source code.
+2. Change the `Refactoring` `toJSON` method to make the original method and refactored method signature structural.

 Table of Contents
 =================